Felix Dennis: Mandalay Estate Mustique

-A choir of tree-frogs whistle: "Come to me!”
+A choir of tree-frogs whistle: "Come to me!"

 In 2014 Dennis worked successfully on a programme with the Saint Vincent and the Grenadines government to give every secondary school pupil a laptop, totalling 12,500.

 After his death, the estate was reportedly sold to entrepreneur Simon Dolan.
-The estate can be rented for a reported $US40,000 a week.
 The Writers Cottage that was added by Dennis and where he wrote some of his poetry is now a bedroom.

 Death

 Dennis died of throat cancer at his home in Dorsington, Warwickshire, on 22 June 2014, aged 67.